aimeos/aimeos-docs/src/admin/jsonadm/error-handling.md

 {
     "errors": [{
-        "title": "No product with ID 1 available", "detail": "<stack trace where the error occured>" }]
+        "title": "No product with ID 1 available", "detail": "<stack trace where the error occurred>" }]
 }
 ```